Hello Big Man

 Hello Big Man is the 11th studio album by American singer-songwriter Carly Simon, released by Warner Bros.
 Records, on August 31, 1983.

 The album was Simon's last for Warner Bros. (and for what became the Warner Music Group, having also spent time with Elektra Records), as it was a commercial disappointment upon release, despite a positive reception from critics.
 The album featured Sly Dunbar and Robbie Shakespeare on a number of tracks, including one Bob Marley cover.

-The title of the album is an allusion to the reply that Simon's mother, Andrea Simon, gave to her father, Richard Simon, when they first met.
+The album title refers to the reply that Simon's mother, Andrea Simon, gave to her father, Richard Simon, when they first met.
 He said "hello little woman", and she replied "hello big man".

 Reception

 Writing in Rolling Stone, Don Shewey called the album "Carly Simon's best in years," stating that she "has returned to the sort of beautiful, folk-based singing and songwriting that originally made the world fall in love with her."
 He singled out "It Happens Everyday" and the title track as "two of the album's best songs," and also stated "her rendition of Bob Marley's ‘Is This Love?’ is particularly terrific, especially the way Simon's light, floating soprano mixes with Sly and Robbie's exquisite funk foundation."

 In a retrospective review from AllMusic, William Ruhlmann called the album "a return to the style of Anticipation and No Secrets after years of following trends -- the songs were romantic, with the erotic edge that had charged much of Simon's best material.
 The album was typically uneven, but also typically personal and compelling."
 He also singled out the title track as "a winning account of her parents' courting."